cjwe/movie-api/README.md

 This API is the server-side component of a movies web application containing Hayao Miyazaki films.
 The web application will provide users with access to information about different films, the director, and genres.

-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+Users are able to sign up, update their personal information, and create a list of their favorite movies.

 ## Built With
 - JavaScript and HTML